 Benefits of 529 Plans

-The main benefit is that the assets in the account are not the child’s, therefore they do not count against them when applying for financial aid.
+The main benefit is that the assets in the account are not the child’s, therefore they do not count against them at the child rate when applying for financial aid.
 This is because the child is a beneficiary of the plan, not the owner of the plan.
 If a parent is the account owner, the assets will be included as a parental asset (which is about 15% lower than the child rate).
 If a grandparent or another person is the account owner, the assets will be excluded from the calculations.

 Another benefit is that you can change the beneficiary of the plan.
 Let’s say you have the account for little Johnny and he decides to not go to college.
 All you have to do is change the beneficiary from Johnny to Susie and she can use the money for college.
 You can even change the beneficiary to your niece or nephew if you want to.

 You can choose whichever state plan you want.
 Each state has its own 529 plan.
 Contrary to popular belief, you can open up any state plan.
 So, if you live in Florida you don’t have to open up the Florida 529 Plan.
 Also, if you live in Florida and use the Florida 529 Plan, your child does not have to attend school in Florida.
 They can go to any college they would like.

 Another benefit, just to emphasize the above, is that as long as the money being taken out of the account is for qualified educational purposes, no tax is paid.

 Finally, some states allow you to deduct contributions to 529 plans on your state income tax.

 If the money in a 529 is withdrawn for non-qualified educational expenses, it is taxed and is subject to a 10% penalty.
 There are some exceptions to this penalty.
 You can find the full list of them on the IRS website.